Atheist (band): Elements and disbandment (1992-2007)

+Reformation and Jupiter (2008-present)

 On July 12, 2008, Shaefer issued a statement indicating that he and Flynn were working on new material.
 A month later, Shaefer announced that they had commenced the recording of a new studio album, which would be their first in over 15 years.
 The band toured Europe and the US in 2009 to celebrate the 20th anniversary of the release of Piece of Time.
 A live DVD filmed at the Wacken Open Air Festival appeared towards the end of the year.

 On July 11, 2010, Atheist revealed that their fourth studio album would be called Jupiter and was set for a November release.
-They inked a deal with Season of Mist and Jupiter was released on November 8, 2010.
+They signed a deal with Season of Mist and Jupiter was released on November 8, 2010.

 On August 3, 2010, Shaefer and Flynn announced on behalf of the band that Tony Choy would not be appearing on Jupiter but was still likely to appear in live performances with the band due to his own musical aspirations.
-The band announced in 2014 that it was working on a fifth studio album, which was planned to be released in 2015; however, the album would be left unreleased for over half a decade.

-In February 2018, Atheist signed with Agonia Records, and the band expects to release their fifth studio album sometime in 2023.
+The band announced in 2014 that it was working on a fifth studio album, which was planned to be released in 2015.
+In February 2018, Atheist signed with Agonia Records, while they continued to tour.

+Musical style and influences

+Atheist is considered one of the pioneers of technical death metal.
+Mike DaRonco of Allmusic said Atheist are "arguably the ultimate progressive metal band of their day".
+Atheist have also been noted for elements of thrash metal, jazz and progressive rock present in their music.
+According to Langdon Hickman of Invisible Oranges, "Like almost every metal band of the 1980s, Atheist also did not go untouched by progressive metal.
+Progressive rock mostly filtered into heavy metal through those 1970s hard rock and heavy metal bands that laid [the] foundational roots for the metal of the 1980s."
+Vocalist Kelly Shaefer said: "One of the main reasons Atheist ended up being such a strange band was we were trying so hard not to sound like anybody else that we went way overboard.
+We were outsiders within an outsider's scene so we made it doubly hard for ourselves."

+Early in the band's career, the members cited Rush, Kiss, Exodus, Kreator, Dark Angel, Metallica, Accept and Destruction as influences.